-Leftover meat, tofu, or beans
+Cooked meat, tofu, or beans

 Place a large, heavy-bottomed pot over medium-high heat and add the oil.
 After it gets hot, add the onion, bell pepper, and celery and cook for about 5 minutes, until they become translucent but not brown.

 Add the garlic, chile, tomatoes, bay leaves, paprika, garlic powder, cayenne if using, thyme, oregano, salt, pepper, and Worcestershire sauce.
 Let everything cook until some of the tomato juice releases, about 1 minute.